natrlhy/teslaPowerwall/README.md

 I've included two Windows Task Scheduler xml files you can import into Windows Task Scheduler.
 You will need to modify the following:

+- Read instructions above first on overall understanding of these scripts/files.
 - Change User or Group
 - Path to where you will be running the python script
 - Times you'd like to run each task to fit your needs